hstaige/EUVDB/README.md

 # Installation
 All requirements *should* be in requirements.txt, so

-'pip install requirements.txt`
+`pip install -r requirements.txt`

 # Running Server
-Run `uvicorn API_example:app --reload` to start the API server, then run make_request.py to query the API.
+Run `uvicorn API_example:app --reload` in the terminal to start the API server, then run make_request.py to query the API.